 Here you’ll find a compilation of the most frequently asked questions.
 If there’s something you want to know which isn’t here, please do just drop us an email at firstname.lastname@example.org

-I do not release master files to the public, however you can contact me privately for a collaboration or to discuss a digital licensing agreement.
+I do not release master files to the public, however you can request privately for a collaboration or to discuss a digital licensing agreement.

-My framing is done at specialist framing factories in Sydney and Auckland.
-I've quality controlled this process over the years to guarantee beautiful results.
+My framing is done at specialist framing factories globally.
+I've vetted and tested every framer I use to ensure a premium and quality controlled process over the years to guarantee beautiful results.

-Artglass is UV protected and non reflective glass which means no garish lights or bright sun will appear on your framed artworks.
+Artglass is a UV protected and non-reflective glass which means no garish lights or bright sun will appear on your framed artworks.
 It also protects your print to stay in good knick for longer.

 Unless you are framing your print yourself, it’s best to avoid handling the print yourself.
 It’s a precious stock and you might get a mark on it before it gets to it’s final resting place.
 Take it to a professional, or use special gloves for handling artwork.